Taskeract Taskeract

 First Launch

 When you launch Taskeract for the first time, a setup wizard walks you through configuring your system.
-The wizard sets up a local domain system so each project's sessions are accessible via https://*.tact URLs.
+The wizard handles everything that needs administrator privileges so you only see one prompt.

 1. Sign In